decilem/MA-RE-LicenseCourseNotes/README.md

 * If the deceased passed testate (with will)
   * Executor is named and carries out last wished
+  * The executor devises (transfers) real property to the devisees (heirs receiving real property), and bequeaths (transfers) the personal property (the bequest or legacy) to the legatees (heirs receiving personal property).
 * If the deceased passes intestate, (without will)
   * Admin is appointed by court
   * Laws of descent and distribution will govern who receives the property